-At our group’s core are attorneys who have earned the status of Leadership in Energy and Environmental Design Accredited Professionals (LEED AP) and LEED Green Associates.
-LEED-accredited attorneys have demonstrated a thorough understanding of green building practices and principles, and have the tested ability to apply the LEED Green Building Rating System standards to design and building projects.
+Our group includes attorneys with an understanding of green building practices and principles and the LEED Green Building Rating System standards to design and building projects.
 Additionally, Stites & Harbison is a member of the U.S. Green Building Council (USGBC).

 The Stites & Harbison Sustainability & Emerging Technologies Group is ready to assist you by bringing our experience and knowledge to bear on issues you face in the ever changing landscape of green law and sustainability.